top of page

 Closing Day

 Important Disclaimer This guide is for general educational purposes only and is not legal, financial, tax, insurance, inspection, or lending advice.
 Real estate contracts, timelines, costs, and requirements can vary by property, lender, and situation.
-For legal, tax, insurance, lending, or inspection questions, you should consult the appropriate licensed professional.
+For legal, financial, tax, insurance, lending, or inspection questions, you should consult the appropriate licensed professional.
 My role is to help you understand the real estate process, stay organized, and know what questions to ask as you move from consultation to closing.

 Ready to Start Planning Your Home Search?